-310 The spatial distribution of the annual mean pCO2 simulated by MOM6-COBALT is in good agreement with the observational pCO2 values extracted from the SOCATv6 database with generally low pCO2 values (blue colors) in temperate and high latitudes and high pCO2 values (yellow and red colors) in tropical and sub-tropical regions (Figs. 4a-c).
-The model-data pCO2 evaluation at the regional scale shows that 33 of the 45 MARCATS present absolute biases lower than 20 μ atm (Table S1).
-The regions where the bias exceeds this threshold include two EBC's (the Californian (M2) and the Peruvian upwelling (M4)

-315 Currents), two marginal seas (the Seas of Japan, M40, and Okhotsk, M41), and one Polar (the Antarctic shelves, M45), subpolar (NW Pacific, M42) and Tropical East Atlantic (M23) shelf.
-Note that in some MARCATS regions, in particular in marginal seas and Indian seas, there are no SOCATv6 observations to perform the comparison (e.g. the Bay of Bengal, M31, see Fig. 4b and Table S1).
-Hence, we also evaluate the performance of MOM6-COBALT against the continuous coastal-SOM-FFN pCO2 product which uses a neural network interpolation method to fill data gaps and resolve the spatio-temporal coastal pCO2 variability globally.
+The spatial distribution of the annual mean pCO_2 simulated by MOM6-COBALT is in good agreement with the observational pCO_2 values extracted from the SOCATv6 database with generally low pCO_2 values (blue colors) in temperate and high latitudes and high pCO_2 values (yellow and red colors) in tropical and sub-tropical regions (Fig. 4a-c).
+The model-data pCO_2 evaluation at the regional scale shows that 33 of the 45 MARCATS present absolute biases lower than 20 μatm (Table S1).
+The regions where the bias exceeds this threshold include two EBCs (the Californian Current, M2, and the Peruvian Upwelling Current, M4), two marginal seas (Sea of Japan, M40, and Sea of Okhotsk, M41), and one polar region (Antarctic shelves, M45), a subpolar region (NW Pacific, M42) and the tropical East Atlantic (M23) shelf.
+Note that in some MARCATS regions, in particular in marginal seas and Indian seas, there are no SOCATv6 observations to perform the comparison (e.g., the Bay of Bengal, M31; see Fig. 4b and Table S1).
+Hence, we also evaluate the performance of MOM6-COBALT against the continuous coastal SOM-FFN pCO_2 product, which uses a neural network interpolation method to fill data gaps and resolve the spatiotemporal coastal pCO_2 variability globally.

-Our results show that MOM6-COBALT reproduces the main spatial features of the annual mean pCO2 field captured by the coastal-SOM-FFN product, as revealed by the relatively low globally averaged bias of 2.5 μatm (Figs. 4a and 4d).
-In both the model and the SOM-FFN product, low coastal pCO2 values are consistently found in temperate and high latitude regions in both hemispheres, while high pCO2 values are largely limited to (sub)tropical regions.
-Largest discrepancies (Fig. 4e) are found at high latitudes (poleward of 60° N and 60° S, negative bias), along the Eastern Boundary Peruvian and Namibian upwelling systems (high positive bias) and more locally close to the mouth of some large rivers (e.g., the plume of the Amazon or the Rio de la Plata, high negative bias).
-We note however that these regions are poorly sampled in the SOCATv6 dataset (Fig. 4b) and are thus likely weakly constrained in the coastal-SOM-FFN product (Fig. 4d).
+Our results show that MOM6-COBALT reproduces the main spatial features of the annual mean pCO_2 field captured by the coastal SOM-FFN product, as revealed by the relatively low globally averaged bias of 2.5 μatm (Fig. 4a and d).
+In both the model and the SOM-FFN product, low coastal pCO_2 values are consistently found in temperate and highlatitude regions in both hemispheres, while high pCO_2 values are largely limited to (sub-)tropical regions.
+The largest